 Making sense of SenseMaking – the AI version

 I refer to this post as the AI version because here is the human version: Making sense of SenseMaking.
 That was written in 2016.
-In the 7 years since, AI happened and is turning SenseMaking on its head, or so I think.
+In the 9 years since, AI happened and is turning SenseMaking on its head, or so I think.
 At least we have to change how we think about it and what we do about it.
-As I write more about the new developments in generative AI and a trend report, it was time to revisit this fundamental and related concept.
+So here is an updated version.

 Why AI changes everything

-First to say, that some things stay the same and should do.
+First to say, that while some things change, some things stay the same and should do.
 Let me bring in my original doodle that I used to explain things – the link above provides the elaboration if needed.
 Just so you have the context readily available.

 Back to my point: Take human judgement for instance – this is not going anywhere.
 In fact, when using tools like ChatGPT to help you get answers, it is automating so many of the things you see described in the doodle above, but your judgement remains critical, amongst other things.

-The input side is what AI does so well, trawling all of the available data from all publicly available sources, organising it and presenting it to you to be able to make a judgement call on what is useful and what can be used by you on the output side.
+The input side is what AI does so well, trawling all of the available data from all publicly available sources, or data you have specifically provided for grounding it.
+With Microsoft 365 Copilot you can even query all your work data, like Teams chats, meeting transcriptions, email, etc. AI will organise it and present it to you to be able to make a judgement call on what is useful and what can be used by you on the output side.
+In many of the straightforward cases, it does a terrific job and you don’t need to do more.

 Experiential input from AI is debatable.
 Lived experience is a depiction of a person’s experiences and decisions, as well as the knowledge gained from these experiences and choices.
 Using that knowledge in what guides your future actions is what I meant in my original thinking.
 AI can learn and get better so in that sense, you could call it a “lived experience”, where it gains knowledge from past experience and your input to improve its responses.
 But this may be a stretch.